Singapore: Education

 Education for primary, secondary, and tertiary levels is mostly supported by the state.
 All institutions, public and private, must be registered with the Ministry of Education (MOE).
 English is the language of instruction in all public schools, and all subjects are taught and examined in English except for the "mother tongue" language paper.
 While the term "mother tongue" in general refers to the first language internationally, in Singapore's education system, it is used to refer to the second language, as English is the first language.
 Students who have been abroad for a while, or who struggle with their "Mother Tongue" language, are allowed to take a simpler syllabus or drop the subject.

 Education takes place in three stages: primary, secondary, and pre-university education, with the primary education being compulsory.
 Students begin with six years of primary school, which is made up of a four-year foundation course and a two-year orientation stage.
 The curriculum is focused on the development of English, the mother tongue, mathematics, and science.
 Secondary school lasts from four to five years, and is divided between Express, Normal (Academic), and Normal (Technical) streams in each school, depending on a student's ability level.
 The basic coursework breakdown is the same as in the primary level, although classes are much more specialised.
-Pre-university education takes place at either the 21 Junior Colleges or the Millennia Institute, over a period of two and three years respectively.
-As alternatives to pre-university education, however, courses are offered in other post-secondary education institutions, including the 5 polytechnics and 3 ITE colleges.
-Singapore has six public universities, of which the National University of Singapore and Nanyang Technological University are among the top 20 universities in the world.
+Pre-university education takes place at either Junior Colleges (JCs) or the Millennia Institute (MI), over a period of two and three years respectively.
+As alternatives to pre-university education, however, courses are offered in other post-secondary education institutions, including at polytechnics and Institute of Technical Education (ITE) colleges.
+Singapore has six public universities, of which the National University of Singapore (NUS) and Nanyang Technological University (NTU) are among the top 20 universities in the world.